InesMonge/hydro_toolbox/README.md

-# Repository used as part of the "Hydroacoustic toolbox - Geo-Ocean"
+# This repositery is created as part of the "Hydroacoustic toolbox - Geo-Ocean"

 ## Components
 - download_copernicus_data Jupyter notebook